How to Tell Someone They Didn’t Get the Job (with Tips and Examples)

 Phone Rejection Example

 “Hi (name of applicant).
 This is (your name) with (company you work for).
 I wanted to reach out and say thanks again for making the time to attend the (Job title) interview with us (specific date).
-It was a tough choice but we did decide on moving forward with another candidate at this time.
-You both were very qualified for the role but the other candidate did have more experience with (specific duty within the role).
-I wish you luck with your job search and we will keep in touch if anything else comes up that’s a better fit.
-Thanks again for applying and have a good day.”
+It was a tough choice, but we decided to move forward with another candidate at this time.
+You both were very qualified for the role, but the other candidate did have more experience with (specific duties within the role).
+I wish you luck with your job search, and we will keep in touch if anything else that's a better fit comes up_.
+Thanks again for applying, and have a good day.”_

 Email Rejection Example